msvalina/msvalina.github.io/content/behavior-and-environment.rst

     :alt: Tiny Habits book cover photo

 .. _tiny part of BJ's work:  https://www.tinyhabits.com
 .. _Stanford professor BJ Fogg: https://www.bjfogg.com
 .. _Preorder his book on Tiny Habits:  https://www.tinyhabits.com/book

 BJ's ideas did change my life.
 Because as most of us I also knew what would be and what is good for me.
 But the problem was how to change habits.
 How to change childhood conditioning.
-How to change lifestyle, how to make healthy habbits.
+How to change lifestyle, how to make healthy habits.

 Conclusion
 ===========

 Switching to VSCode and Ubuntu is my way to sharpen my tools.
-To highten my abilities by changing environment.
+To heighten my abilities by changing environment.
 So I can work more successfully on things that I value.
 Hope is that you also see the arguments for importance of tools.

 For all of us, this is a call to action.
-We should collectively always be aware how our our environment steers our behavior and focus on conscionsly designing it.
+We should collectively always be aware how our our environment steers our behavior and focus on consciously designing it.
 So we don't have to be saints to do the right thing.
 Live long and prosper.
 Thank you.
 Have a nice day. 💗